 6. Using data to plan for innovations next semester

-Experience with the adaptive learning software and the data it generates is inspiring faculty to consider changes in their gateway courses for the future.
+Experience with the adaptive learning software and the data it generates inspired faculty to consider changes in their gateway courses for the future.
 Some of the innovations under discussion among the pilot institutions include:

 Lab emporium model — Students would split time between lectures and lab sessions where they work through activities in the adaptive courseware.
 An instructor or a teaching assistant would be in the lab to answer questions.